 A study in 2014, published in the Chemistry Central Journal, showed that rats given mung bean sprout extracts for a month significantly lowered systolic blood pressure levels.

 It is believed that peptides that are present in high levels in these beans prevented the contraction of blood vessels.

 - May Help Fight Cancer

-The high levels of aminoacids, oligosaccharides & polyphenols provide high antioxidant levels not only fight tumors and cancer but also protect against DNA damage and cell mutation.
+The high levels of amino acids, oligosaccharides & polyphenols provide high antioxidant levels not only fight tumours and cancer but also protect against DNA damage and cell mutation.

 The flavonoids vitexin & isovitexin have high free radical scavenging activities which help lower oxidative stress, the cancer causative factor.

 This was found in a study done by the College of Food Science & Nutritional Engineering at the China Agricultural University.